 - Wash and cut jalapeños.
 Wash all peppers with cold water.
 Using a sharp knife, cut peppers into 1/4 inch slices.

 - Fill jars.
-Using gloves or tongs, place sliced peppers into glass jars (ball jars or similar), leaving 1/2 inch of space at the top of each jar.
+Using gloves or tongs, pack the sliced peppers tightly into glass jars (ball jars or similar), leaving 1/2 inch of space at the top of each jar.
 Ensure jars have been cleaned prior to pickling.

 - Make brine.
-Combine 1 part vinegar with 1 part water in a large pot.
-Add salt, sugar and other desired spices and flavorings.
-Bring to a boil, then shut off the heat.
+Combine vinegar and water in a medium pot.
+Add salt, sugar, oregano, and crushed garlic.
+Bring to a boil, stirring occasionally to dissolve salt, then shut off the heat.

 - Pour brine over peppers.
 Pour hot brine over pepper slices, ensuring peppers are fully submerged.
 Allow brine to sit for 5-10 minutes to allow any air bubbles to escape the jars.

-- Cover and refrigerate.
-Seal all jars tightly and place in the refrigerator to cool.
-This cooling process will decrease the pressure in the jars, providing some protection from airborne bacteria.
+- Cover and allow to cool.
+Seal all jars tightly and allow them to cool for at least 1 hour before refrigerating.
+This cooling process will seal the jars, and provides protection from airborne bacteria.